filecoin-project/venus/designdocs.md

 ##### Something like BIP or EIP.

 [Protocol-level changes](https://github.com/filecoin-project/specs/blob/master/process.md) go through a process like that.
-Possibly we should adopt something similar for go-filecoin.
+Possibly we should adopt something similar for venus.
 But for now, we have designdocs.

 ##### Use specifications.